 Bernus (1972), with a chapter by Lacroix, gives a short vocabulary and a text along with more extensive ethnographical and historical information.
 Lacroix (1980) presumably contains a vocabulary of the language.
 Rueck & Christiansen (1999) give an extensive vocabulary of Tasawaq (marred by lack of tone marking) and a text, along with some sociolinguistic discussion.
 Bernus (1992) and Calame-Griaule (1992) are primarily focused on anthropology, but give some useful lexical data and a couple of phrases.
-Anonymous (nd) gives two small vocabularies, including time, animals, colours, numerals, and a few greetings, in an impressionistic French transcription; ScriptSource (2011) adds the days of the week and the French months.
+Alanga et al. (nd) gives several vocabularies, including time, animals, colours, numerals, greetings, and many common verbs and nouns, in an impressionistic French transcription; ScriptSource (2011) adds the days of the week and the French months.

 Nicolaï (1979b, c) discusses the phonology, to which Nicolaï (1981) adds a discussion of sound correspondences.
 Kossmann (2007b) examines the assignment of tone to verbs borrowed from Tuareg, while Kossmann (2012) examines the variable phonemic status of pharyngealisation.
 Sidibé (2010a) presents an overview of plural morphology, while Sidibé (2010b) discusses verbal derivation.